General Usage

 Some groups and departments have installed a bundle of software they need into shared space.
 Please see your departmental IT support personnel if your department has its own bundle.

-Can I run this Docker container on Rivanna?
+Can I run this Docker container on Rivanna/Afton?

-We do not run Docker on Rivanna.
+We do not run Docker on the HPC system.
 Instead we use Apptainer.
 Apptainer can run Docker images directly, or you can convert a Docker image to an Apptainer image.
 To import existing Docker images, use the apptainer pull command.

 module load apptainer